michaelwatne/mikedown_markdown_language/README.md

 # mikedown_markdown_language
  Ditch HTML Coding for easy markdown language!

+## This is a project and is currently in development!
 # Mikedown - Ditch HTML code!
 ### Mikedown is a markdown language designed by Mike.
 Mikedown is designed for those who are not very good at web development, and is designed for html documents.